getlost01/color-picker-updated/README.md

 git clone https://github.com/getlost01/color-picker-updated.git
 ```
 #### Step 2: Install Dependencies
-Visit brave://extensions , in developement mode test your updates
+Visit brave://extensions , in developement mode test your updates.<br>

+Great!, after cloning & setting up the local project and making updates then you can push the changes to your GitHub fork and make a pull request.

 -----